jatofg/nawa/README.md

 (still somehow experimental and unfit for production use).

 ## News
+**New in v0.9**

+Sessions can now be used without cookies by manually passing the session ID when starting the session.
+A new overload of `nawa::Session::start()` has been added for this purpose.

 **New in v0.8**

 The configuration can now be reloaded without restarting and apps (and request handling